 A few years later, the 70mm systems appeared.
 A rare trip, in the late fifties, to the Gaumont, Manchester meant that South Pacific was the first one I ever saw (my mum told me it was a war film - mothers!), but Ben-Hur the following year was much more up my street.
 Then came Spartacus, The Alamo, Barabbas, El Cid – this was more like it.
 Now we had Technirama 70, Super Panavision 70, Ultra Panavision 70 – and finally, in 1963, Cinerama itself came to Manchester’s Theatre Royal with How The West Was Won!

 Happy days, happy times.
-That’s the period this site intends to look back at; to try and recapture a time when going to the pictures was an event; when memories that lasted a lifetime were made; when long forgotten terms like ‘Continuous Performance’ or ‘Roadshow’ or ‘Intermission’ or the classic, ‘This where we came in’ were commonplace.
+That’s the period this site intends to look back at; to try and recapture a time when going to the pictures was an event; when memories that lasted a lifetime were made; when long-forgotten terms like ‘Continuous Performance’ or ‘Roadshow’ or ‘Intermission’ or the classic, ‘This is where we came in’ were commonplace.
 Come in and step back in time for a little while...

 Wecome to the world of WIDESCREEN!